marcinkapturski/tobi-qa-slack-bot/README.md

 # Overview

 Tobi QA Bot will run automation tests dirlectly from Slack
-It can be invited and called on any Slack channel (privet & public)
+It can be invited and called on any Slack channel (private & public)

 ## Tobi Demo